 If you don’t practice good internet behavior.
-A VPN is great if you want to improve your cybersecurity, but you shouldn’t forget to take other precautionary measures too.
+A VPN is safe for online banking, but you shouldn’t forget to take other precautionary measures too.
 If you don’t have an up-to-date antivirus, your operating system is old, or you ignore antivirus alerts, then you will still be at risk of being hacked.

 If you use weak passwords and your data leaks.
 In 2018, many companies accidentally leaked user data.
 Such information can easily land in the hands of a hacker, and if you used a weak password (even worse if you used it for all of your accounts), then the hacker will be able to access your bank account without even breaking into your computer.